Axway/mft-convert/content/en/docs/TransferCFT/concepts/Transfer_command_overview/transfer_synchronization.md

 points must always be equal to or greater than the size of the largest of the articles of the file to be transferred.
 If compression is used, this then corresponds to the size of the largest article after compression.
-The default value (36 kilo- bytes) has been chosen such that articles of up to 32 kilo- bytes in size can be sent without problems, even though this would only be necessary under exceptional circumstances.
+The default value (36 kilo-bytes) has been chosen such that articles of up to 32 kilo-bytes in size can be sent without problems, even though this would only be necessary under exceptional circumstances.

 A zero value of the interval between synchronization points indicates